Computer Ethics Paper 1

 digitizing of a vast number of books, in order to support search, was Fair

 The music industry line here is

-copyrighted material requires permission; this gives the rights-holder the
+of copyrighted material requires permission; this gives the rights-holder

-opportunity to set a fee limited only by the law of supply and demand.
-Fair
+the opportunity to set a fee limited only by the law of supply and demand.

-Use is the one exception to this, but is not recognized by the industry and
+Fair Use is the one exception to this, but is not recognized by the

 If you prefer to take an ethical approach, here are a few ideas you might

 wish to consider.
 When sampling, what exactly is your obligation to the